wakoopa/diddy/README.md

 # Diddy

 Diddy is a simple script/scenario runner that is a mix between Spinach, Cucumber and/or Steak.
 Diddy is not specificly targeted for testing frameworks.

-At this moment we use Diddy to run analysis on our different production servers.
+At this moment we use Diddy to full integration tests on our various production servers to check if everything works nicely together.
+We use this in combination with the awesome Mechanize gem.

 ## How it works